ITSStartup/archetypewebappsmodule/README.md

 **Conclusion**

-This archetype is flexible to  change and custom package, module etc.According to your project.
+webapps-module archetype is flexible to  change and to be  customatized according to your project.
+Feel free and improve it and send pull request.